 I think the joy I found in embroidery was the fact that it can come together so quickly.
 I could knock out a very basic piece in a few hours, or they would take me at most a month for one a little bigger.
+Not to mention the amazing embroidery designs I come across every day.
 When I was doing cross stitch, I think I was averaging about a year for each piece!

 The other thing with cross stitch was then that I couldn’t ever do my own designs, because that is haaaard.
 So after the first two embroidery from a kit, I decided it was time to do my own!
 That basically now involves getting all of the supplies, drawing out a pattern, copying it onto fabric and then deciding on the colours and stitches to complete it.

 I’ve done three so far, a very basic 2018 one as a starter, this one was really speedy as it was a baby hoop and had some really basic stitches into it.